-To order or obtain information, e.g., on pricing or delivery, refer to the factory or the listed sales office.
+To order or to obtain information (e.g., on pricing or delivery), please use the listed part numbers, and refer to the factory or the listed sales offices.

 Sales and Support

 Data Sheets

 Products supported by a preliminary Data Sheet may have an errata sheet describing minor operational differences and recommended workarounds.
 To determine if an errata sheet exists for a particular device, please contact one of the following: